Additional License in Reading

 You will need to apply to both the additional license program and the M.Ed program.
 An advisor will work with you to plan your coursework to meet both requirements simultaneously.

 The program duration is dependent on your previous academic work completed.
 A bachelor's degree, teaching license, and 2.80 GPA are required.

 For detailed admission information and tuition information on the additional licensure program visit our admissions page.

-You can also contact the faculty adviser for the program, Elizabeth Fogarty.
+You can also contact the faculty advisor for the program, David O'Brien.